Dissipating quartets of excitations in a superconducting circuit: Activation and characterization of a high-order dissipation channel

 \subsection{Preparing a Fock state and measuring its occupation}

-In order to characterize the engineered dissipation channel, we need to prepare the memory in each Fock state $|n\rangle_a$~\footnote{The spurious non-linear term in the circuit Hamiltonian is a small perturbation so that eigenstates have an overlap close to 1 with unperturbed Fock states.} and to monitor the time decay of its population.
+In order to characterize the engineered dissipation channel, we need to prepare the memory in each Fock state $|n\rangle_a$~\cite{note4} and to monitor the time decay of its population.
 Both the preparation and measurement are enabled by the same non-linearity preventing us from addressing more than a single four-to-one photon transition.
 In principle, the former only requires to apply sequences of $\pi$-pulses on the $|k\rangle_a \leftrightarrow |k+1\rangle_a$ transitions for $k <n$, while the latter is enabled by the dispersive shift of the readout mode resonance frequency conditioned on $n$.
 However, preparation and measurement of highly excited states are challenging due to the memory anharmonicity and the readout mode dispersive shift both tailing off with the level index $n$.
 We therefore limit ourselves to preparation and measurement of Fock states up to $n=4$. \\